UW philosophers explore racial inequity with young students who are living it

 As part of a larger effort to address that division, teachers in each grade level have merged the general education and advanced-learning classes for common social-studies lessons.
 In fifth grade, the Philosophers in the Schools program takes over those classes every other week and gets the students to consider class privilege, prejudices, stereotypes and more.

-“They’re hyper aware of some of these issues,” Lane said.
+“They’re hyper aware of some of these issues,” Lone said.
 “We often don’t credit children with having wisdom to contribute to these conversations, but in fact they really do.”

 Earlier this month, just before winter break started, graduate student David Phelps struggled to command the attention of 27 restless fifth-graders.
 Phelps attempted to speak over the noisy room as he explained the rules to a game he designed for the program.